Digital Financial Literacy

 Literacy, numeracy, design, access, social norms and consumer awareness all play a significant role in women’s DFL, they are enablers or minimum conditions that need to be in place for DFL to have an impact on women’s uptake and use of financial services.
 If we don’t take these enablers into account, we run the risk of applying a literacy solution to a design or social norms problem and perpetuating myths around women’s financial wants and needs that are not based in women’s digital reality.

-Over the next three weeks, FinEquity will host a #DgroupsDialogue under the Technology Working Group.
+Over the span of three weeks, FinEquity hosted a #DgroupsDialogue under the Technology Working Group.
 (Find Dgroups instructions, including how to sign-up, here.)

 - Unpack what we mean when we discuss DFL